Return to Index

 El-Serag HB, Gilger M, Carter J, et al. Childhood GERD is a risk factor for GERD in adolescents and young adults.
 Am J Gastroenterol.
 2004;99(5):806-812.

-Gastroesophageal reflux in children and adolescents.
+Gastroesophageal reflux (GER) and gastroesophageal reflux disease (GERD) in children and teens.
 National Digestive Diseases Information Clearinghouse, National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: http://digestive.niddk.nih.gov/ddiseases/pubs/gerinchildren.
-Updated September 5, 2013.
-Accessed September 25, 2013.
+Accessed July 7, 2015.

 Gold BD.
 Gastroesophageal reflux disease: could intervention in childhood reduce the risk of later complications?
 Am J Med.
 2004;117(Suppl 5A):23S-29S.

 Gold BD, Freston JW.
 Gastroesophageal reflux in children: pathogenesis, prevalence, diagnosis, and role of proton pump inhibitors in treatment.
 Pediatr Drugs.
 2002;4:673-685.

 Hassall E. Decisions in diagnosing and managing chronic gastroesophageal reflux disease in children.
 J Pediatr.
 2005;146(Suppl 3):S3-12.

 Jung AD.
 Gastroesophageal reflux in infants and children.
 Am Fam Physician.
 2001 Dec 1;64:1853-1860.

 Lightdale JR, Gremse DA, et al. Gastroesophageal reflux: management guidance for the pediatrician.
 Pediatrics.
 2013;131(5):e1684-1695.